JapaneseJLPT

 The sound of birds can be heard.

-Tōku de matsuri no ongaku ga kikoeru.
+Tōku de ongaku ga kikoeru.

-Music from the festival can be heard from afar.
+Music can be heard from afar.

 風の音が静かに聞こえる。